Psychology: Psychoanalytic

 Front row: Sigmund Freud, G. Stanley Hall, Carl Jung.
 Back row: Abraham A. Brill, Ernest Jones, Sándor Ferenczi at Clark University in 1909.

 Psychoanalysis is a collection of theories and therapeutic techniques intended to analyze the unconscious mind and its impact on everyday life.
 These theories and techniques inform treatments for mental disorders.
 Psychoanalysis originated in the 1890s, most prominently with the work of Sigmund Freud.
 Freud's psychoanalytic theory was largely based on interpretive methods, introspection, and clinical observation.
 It became very well known, largely because it tackled subjects such as sexuality, repression, and the unconscious.
 Freud pioneered the methods of free association and dream interpretation.

 Psychoanalytic theory is not monolithic.
 Other well-known psychoanalytic thinkers who diverged from Freud include Alfred Adler, Carl Jung, Erik Erikson, Melanie Klein, D. W. Winnicott, Karen Horney, Erich Fromm, John Bowlby, Freud's daughter Anna Freud, and Harry Stack Sullivan.
 These individuals ensured that psychoanalysis would evolve into diverse schools of thought.
 Among these schools are ego psychology, object relations, and interpersonal, Lacanian, and relational psychoanalysis.

 Psychologists such as Hans Eysenck and philosophers including Karl Popper sharply criticized psychoanalysis.
-Popper argued that psychoanalysis was not falsifiable (no claim it made could be proven wrong) and therefore inherently not a scientific discipline, whereas Eysenck advanced the view that psychoanalytic tenets had been contradicted by experimental data.
+Popper argued that psychoanalysis was not falsifiable (no claim it made could be proven wrong) and therefore inherently not a scientific discipline, whereas Eysenck advanced the view that experimental data had contradicted psychoanalytic tenets.
 By the end of the 20th century, psychology departments in American universities mostly had marginalized Freudian theory, dismissing it as a "desiccated and dead" historical artifact.
 Researchers such as António Damásio, Oliver Sacks, and Joseph LeDoux; and individuals in the emerging field of neuro-psychoanalysis have defended some of Freud's ideas on scientific grounds.